This is the reference for the Vespa command-line tools.

 ---|---|

--v | Verbose - show all services, even if they are up to date |
+-v | Verbose - show all services, even if they are up-to-date |

 -c arg | Get Vespa cluster configuration from the config server specified by host and port.
 Use host or host:port for config server |